 Therefore, there are a set of shared responsibilities across Cloudhouse and the Customer to sustain an acceptable security level, discussed below.

-The Customer is solely responsible for the configuration and deployment of the target operating system.
-The primary protection vehicle for protecting a legacy application running on today’s platforms will be the correct and sustained deployment and maintenance of the operating system.
+Customers are solely responsible for the configuration and deployment of the target operating system.
+The primary protection vehicle for protecting a legacy application running on today's platforms will be the correct and sustained deployment and maintenance of the operating system.

-To use a Cloudhouse Compatibility Container, a customer is implicitly accepting the product may potentially, depending on the legacy application's configuration, present several ‘sharp edges’ which increase the security risk when compared to modern applications.
+To use a Cloudhouse Compatibility Container, a Customer is implicitly accepting the product may potentially, depending on the legacy application's configuration, present several 'sharp edges' which increase the security risk when compared to modern applications.

 Downgrade Configuration Options